voltrue2/gracelog/README.md

 #### showHidden

-If set to true, gracenode will log hidden properties of objects.
+If set to true, gracelog will log hidden properties of objects.

 `"showHidden": true or false`